-It can be helpful to break down this complexity into more manageable components when planning and optimising your workflow management capabilities:
+It can be helpful to break down this complexity into more manageable components when planning and optimizing your workflow management capabilities:

 Customer Relationship Management (CRM) system